jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 Validate with `cat /etc/containerd/config.toml`.

-Restart containerd with `sudo systemctl daemon-reload && sudo systemctl restart containerd` and check status with `sudo systemctl status containerd`
+Restart containerd with `sudo systemctl daemon-reload && sudo systemctl restart containerd` and check the status with `sudo systemctl status containerd`

 Now that containerd is configured, we need to update kubelet to use the runtime (CRI) instead of Docker.